 The Dropa Stones

-In 1938, an expedition led by archaeologist Dr. Chi Pu Tei into the Baian-Kara-Ula in China made an astonishing discovery.
+In 1938, an expedition led by archaeologist Dr. Chi Pu Tei into the Baian-Kara-Ula in China reported making an astonishing discovery.
 Nearby caves held traces of the ancient culture which once occupied them.
-Buried by the dusts of time, hundreds of stone disks lay scattered about the cave’s interior.
-Nothing too spectacular you may think, but the disks turned out to be eerily similar to phonograph records — nine inches in diameter, a circle cut into their centers and an obvious spiral groove.
+Buried under thick layers of dust, hundreds of stone disks lay scattered about the cave’s interior.
+There seemed to be nothing spectacular initially, but the disks turned out to be eerily similar to phonograph records — nine inches in diameter, a circle cut into their centers and an obvious spiral groove.
 They are believed to be more than 10,000 years old.
 But the spiral, as it turns out, is composed of tiny hieroglyphics.
 When studied and translated, it was revealed that the discs tell the amazing story of spaceships that crashed into the mountains, piloted by people who called themselves the Dropa.
 At least that’s what Tsun Um Nui, the Chinese researcher in charge of the Dropa stones concluded.

 The Saqqara bird – an Egyptian plane

-Discovered during the 1898 excavation of the Pa-di-Imen tomb in Saqqara, Egypt, the Saqqara bird is (as you could have guessed) a bird shaped artifact made from the wood of a sycamore tree.
-Weighing in at just under 40 grams and with a wingspan of more than 7 inches, it’s been dated back to approximately 200 BC.
-Lack of documentation and other data has led to some speculation.
-In fact, the ancient egyptians were well aware of the principles of aviation.
-Was it simply the toy of an affluent Egyptian child?
-Did it serve some kind of ceremonial purpose?
-Regardless, the object has few realistic bird traits.
-With its vertical tail, resembling that of an airplane or glider, it resembles no known bird.
-Scientists came to the conclusion that it couldn’t be effective as an aircraft due to lack of technology, but it could have in fact been a glider.
+Discovered during the 1898 excavation of the Pa-di-Imen tomb in Saqqara, Egypt, the Saqqara bird is (as you could have guessed) a bird-shaped artifact made from the wood of a sycamore tree.
+Weighing in at just under 40 grams and with a wingspan of more than 7 inches, it’s been dated back to approximately 200 BC — 2200 years ago.

 This device consists of a 5-1/2-inch high clay vessel, inside of which was a copper cylinder held in place by asphalt.
 Within the cylinder, archaeologists found an oxidized iron rod.
 In 1940, Wilhelm König (the German director of the National Museum of Iraq) suggested that these could be galvanic cells, perhaps used for electroplating gold onto silver objects.
 Nobody has been able to prove him wrong, especially since it only needed to be filled with an acid or alkaline substance to produce an electric charge.